Introduction

 If a region outage occurs, OCI might initiate a failover of that region's identity domains (and IDCS stripes) to a failover region which restores access to those identity domains (and IDCS stripes) in a read-only access mode.
 Check the outage information for when the region-outage state is enabled & disabled.

-If a home region is unavailable, users will not be able to access the OCI Console in any region, even if the identity domains have failed over.
+If a home region is unavailable, users can't access the OCI Console in any region, even if the identity domains have failed over.
 CLI and SDK access to regions other than the home region is available.

 In read-only access mode:

-2. Users can't change their passwords.
-If a user is in the force password reset state, they can't reset their password and will not have access until the region outage has been mitigated.
+- Users can't change their passwords.
+If a user is in the force password reset state, they can't reset their password and don't have access until the region outage has been mitigated.

-4. Applications using the identity domain will be able to authenticate and authorize.
-For example, a custom application will be able to authenticate and authorize calls using the identity domain while in read-only mode.
+- Applications using the identity domain can authenticate and authorize.
+For example, a custom application can authenticate and authorize calls using the identity domain while in read-only mode.

 Disaster Recovery Region Pairings